Sleepytale Logo

 The stack leaned more.

-The stack slid off her broad back and landed in a fluffy pile, like a campfire of pages without any fire at all.
+It slid off her broad back and landed in a fluffy pile, like a campfire of pages without any fire at all.

 Rosie put her front foot to her chest and took a deep breath.

-I am sorry, said Rosie.
+I am sorry, she said.

 She placed a tulip on top of the pile and tucked tiny violets between the covers.